 For some reason, the word “free” seems to scramble our brains.
 When we are offered a free item or service, we forget what other costs there might be to that item or service because we are so focused on the fact that we’re not paying money.
 What’s really interesting is that we are willing to pay more in order to get something free.
 That’s why Amazon offers free shipping for orders over $25, and why many marketers and retailers give out free gifts with purchase.

 We think things in the future are less important than things happening now.
 Human beings have a very hard time planning for the future.
-Apparently, 75% of Americans nearing retirement in 2010 had less than $30,000 saved, which is a pretty horrifying statistic.
+Apparently, 75% of Americans nearing retirement have less than $30,000 saved, which is a pretty horrifying statistic.
 But before we write off three-quarters of the retiring population as irresponsible laggards, we should look at our own behavior.

 - How many times have you bought something with a credit card without a specific plan to pay it off?